vishaldwivedi/Azure_EmailWorkloadBatch/README.md

 # Steps for the Workload

-1) Create a Resource Group
+1) Create a Resource Group [Currently being done in Azure Portal Directly]
-2) Create a Batch Account
+2) Create a Batch Account [Currently being done in Azure Portal Directly]
 3) Create an Application
 4) Create a Pool [with fixed nodes size and auto scaling option based on formula]
 5) Create a Job